SayemTaher/SayemTaher/README.md

 ## About Me

-I'm Sayem Ibne Taher, a passionate Full-Stack Developer with over two years of experience working with JavaScript and its ecosystem.
+I'm Sayem Ibne Taher, a passionate modern Web Developer and UI/UX specialist with over two years of experience working with JavaScript and its ecosystem.
 I have successfully completed around 40 projects ranging from small personal projects to large-scale applications.
 My expertise includes a variety of technologies that enable me to build scalable, efficient, and visually appealing web applications.

 ---